×

 We asked expats in Arizona if they have access to public healthcare in Arizona.
 And, if they do have access, what is it like.
 They wrote...

 "My experiences with the local healthcare system in Arizona during the pandemic have been mostly positive.
 I have found that the healthcare providers in my area have been very responsive to my needs and have been willing to answer any questions I have had.
 The healthcare system has also been very proactive in providing information about the virus and how to protect myself and my family.
 I have also been able to access telehealth services, which has been a great help in getting the care I need without having to leave my home.
-Overall, I have been very pleased with the level of care I have received from the local healthcare system during the pandemic," said one expat living in Arizona.
+Overall, I have been very pleased with the level of care I have received from the local healthcare system during the pandemic," remarked one expat in Arizona.

 About the Author